TechEnchante/TechEnchante/README.md

 ![PowerShell](https://img.shields.io/badge/PowerShell-5391FE?style=for-the-badge&logo=powershell&logoColor=white)

 ## Future Goals 🌱
 In the near future, I'm planning to explore **Node.JS** to expand my toolkit.
-I'm also studying to earn the [Azure Administrator Associate AZ-104](https://docs.microsoft.com/en-us/learn/certifications/exams/az-104) certification and the [Project Management Professional (PMP)](https://www.pmi.org/certifications/types/project-management-pmp) certification from PMI (Already have my hours signed off on!)
+I'm also studying to earn the [Azure Administrator Associate AZ-104](https://docs.microsoft.com/en-us/learn/certifications/exams/az-104) certification and the [Project Management Professional (PMP)](https://www.pmi.org/certifications/types/project-management-pmp) certification from PMI (Already have my hours signed off on!).

 ## Get in touch 📬
 Feel free to reach out to me if you're interested in collaborating on a project, or if you have any questions or suggestions.
 You can also find me on [LinkedIn](https://www.linkedin.com/in/adamrobertspopescu/).